Lawyers & Legal Representation in Finland

 - What does legal aid cover

 - Cost of legal aid

 - How to appeal against a legal aid decision

 - Public defender for the suspect of a criminal offence

 - Attorney and support person for a victim of a crime

-- Refugee Advice Centre: NGO providing legal aid and advice to asylum seekers, refugees and other foreigners in Finland.
+Legal Advice for Refugees can be obtained form the Finnish Refugee Advice Centre, a non-governmental organisation providing legal aid and advice to asylum seekers, refugees and other foreigners in Finland, with three offices in Finland.
 Site includes asylum procedure, EU asylum policy and more.
-En, Fi, Sw